jupeos/EmbeddedSerialFiller/README.md

 Building/Installing
 ===================

-Clone this repository (`git clone https://github.com/jupeos/EmbeddedSerialFiller.git`).
+Clone this repository (`git clone https://github.com/jupeos/EmbeddedSerialFiller.git` as well as the etl submodule `git submodule update --init`).
 Then `cd` into the repo's root directory and do one of the following:

 Use The Script
 --------------